-If there is no entry, use MONITOR to check the status of the LAN driver
+If there is no entry, use MONITOR to check the status of the LAN driver.

-• Use PING from the router to verify connectivity to the TCP/IP host and check for Echo Requests in TCPCON (select Statistics > ICMP).
+• Use PING from the router to verify connectivity to the TCP/IP host and check for Echo Requests in TCPCON (Statistics > ICMP).

-If the value of the Echo Requests statistic is not incrementing, check the IP statistics for errors and perform Step 7 in "Troubleshooting Checkpoints" on page 106.
+If the value of the Echo Requests statistic is not incrementing, check the IP statistics for errors and perform Step 7 in Section 7.3, "Procedure for Troubleshooting," on page 132.

-Use PING from the router to verify connectivity to the TCP/IP host and check for Echo Replies in TCPCON (select Statistics > ICMP).
+• Use PING from the router to verify connectivity to the TCP/IP host and check for Echo Replies in TCPCON (Statistics > ICMP).

 If the value of the Echo Replies statistic is not incrementing, verify that IP is bound to the host's interface with the correct address and mask.
 Also, verify that the interface driver is loaded with the correct frame type.
-If required, check the IP statistics for errors and perform Step 7 in "Troubleshooting Checkpoints" on page 106.
+If necessary, check the IP statistics for errors and perform Step 7 in Section 7.3, "Procedure for Troubleshooting," on page 132.

-- A TCP/IP host cannot reach a remote host - Verify that the IP address and mask are proper. - Verify that the local TCP/IP host has the local router listed as the default router. - Verify that each router has a routing protocol enabled and that it has not been disabled on the interface. - Starting at the local router, verify that each router has a route to the remote host's network - Verify that there are no filters capable of blocking IP traffic configured on any routers along the path. - Verify that the remote host has a route to the local host's network. - Using PING, verify that the remote host can reach each router on the path to the local TCP/IP host. - Starting at the router closest to the remote host, verify that each router has a route to the local TCP/IP host's network. - The router cannot initiate IP traffic to a remote router through a LAN interface - Verify that IP is bound to the right interface with the correct address and mask. - Check whether the interface driver is loaded with the correct frame - Check whether a route exists to the network on which the destination router resides.
+- A TCP/IP host cannot reach a remote host - Verify that the IP address and mask are correct. - Verify that the local TCP/IP host has the local router listed as the default router. - Verify that each router has a routing protocol enabled and that it has not been disabled on the interface. - Starting at the local router, verify that each router has a route to the remote host's network. - Verify that there are no filters capable of blocking IP traffic configured on any routers along the path. - Verify that the remote host has a route to the local host's network. - Using PING, verify that the remote host can reach each router on the path to the local TCP/ IP host. - Starting at the router closest to the remote host, verify that each router has a route to the local TCP/IP host's network. - The router cannot initiate IP traffic to a remote router through a LAN interface - Verify that IP is bound to the right interface with the correct address and mask. - Check whether the interface driver is loaded with the correct frame type. - Check whether a route exists to the network on which the destination router resides.
 This can be done through the IP Routing Table window of TCPCON.
-If the destination router is accessible, also verify that it has a route to the source router's network. - A TCP/IP host cannot reach another host when Fault Tolerance is disabled and the NIC that was handling the data transfer has gone down - Make sure the NIC is grouped for load balancing and fault tolerance. - Make sure that fault tolerance is enabled for the group.
+If the destination router is accessible, also verify that it has a route to the source router's network. - A TCP/IP host cannot reach another host when fault tolerance is disabled and the NIC that was handling the data transfer has gone down - Make sure the NIC is grouped for load balancing and fault tolerance. - Make sure that fault tolerance is enabled for the group.

-To verify that NIC is grouped, do the following:
+To verify that NIC is grouped:

-- 1 Load INETCFG and select Bindings > TCP/IP. - 2 Select Configure TCP/IP Bind Option. - 3 Make sure that the Group interface for LBFT is set to Yes.
+- 1 Load INETCFG, then select Bindings > TCP/IP > Configure TCP/IP Bind Option. - 2 Make sure that the Group interface for LBFT is set to Yes.

-To check that fault tolerance is enabled, do the following:
+To check that fault tolerance is enabled:

-- 1 Load INETCFG and select Protocols > TCP/IP. - 2 In the screen that appears, fault tolerance should be enabled.
+- 1 Load INETCFG and select Protocols > TCP/IP. - 2 In the screen that appears, make sure that fault tolerance is enabled.

 This could be for the complete system.
-You still need to verify whether Fault Tolerance is enabled for the particular Net Group.
+You still need to verify whether fault tolerance is enabled for the particular Net Group.

-- 3 Select Fault Tolerance Configuration > Configure Individual Group. - 4 Select the particular Net Group and check whether fault tolerance is enabled for it.
-If not, set it to Yes.
+- 3 Select Fault Tolerance Configuration > Configure Individual Group. - 4 Select the particular Net Group, then check whether fault tolerance is enabled for it; if it is not, set it to Yes.

-Router Cannot Ping a Remote Router or the Internet
+7.4.2 Router Cannot Ping a Remote Router or the Internet